-Vincent D. Foster has served as Chairman of Main Street’s Board of Directors and Main Street’s Chief Executive Officer since 2007 and also served as Main Street’s President from 2012 until 2015.
-He has also been a member of our investment committee since its formation in 2007, a member of our credit committee since its formation in 2011 and a member of our executive committee since its formation in November 2015.
-Mr. Foster also currently serves as a founding director of Quanta Services, Inc. (NYSE: PWR), which provides specialty contracting services to the power, natural gas and telecommunications industries, and a director of Team, Inc. (NYSE: TISI), which provides specialty contracting services to the petrochemical, refining, electric power and other heavy industries.
-He also served as a director of U.S. Concrete, Inc. (NASDAQ‑CM: USCR) from 1999 until 2010, Carriage Services, Inc. (NYSE: CSV) from 1999 to 2011 and HMS Income Fund, Inc., a non‑publicly traded business development company of which MSC Adviser I, LLC, a wholly owned subsidiary of Main Street, acts as the investment sub‑adviser, from 2012 until 2013.
+Vincent D. Foster has served as Executive Chairman since November 2018 and as Chairman of Main Street’s Board of Directors since 2007.
+Mr. Foster previously served as Main Street’s Chief Executive Officer from 2007 until November 2018 and also served as Main Street’s President from 2012 until 2015.
+He has also been a member of our management team’s investment committee since its formation in 2007 and a member of our management team’s executive committee since its formation in 2015.
+Mr. Foster also currently serves as a founding director of Quanta Services, Inc. (NYSE: PWR), which provides specialty contracting services to the power, natural gas and telecommunications industries, where he also serves on the audit committee and investment committee.
+He also served as a director of U.S. Concrete, Inc. (NASDAQ CM: USCR) from 1999 until 2010, Carriage Services, Inc. (NYSE: CSV) from 1999 to 2011, HMS Income Fund, Inc., a non publicly traded business development company of which MSC Adviser I, LLC, a wholly owned subsidiary of Main Street, acts as the investment sub adviser, from 2012 until 2013 and Team, Inc. (NYSE: TISI) from 2005 until 2017.
 In addition, Mr. Foster served as a founding director of the Texas TriCities Chapter of the National Association of Corporate Directors from 2004 to 2011.
-Mr. Foster, a certified public accountant, had a 19 year career with Arthur Andersen, where he was a partner from 1988‑1997.
-Mr. Foster was the director of Andersen’s Corporate Finance and Mergers and Acquisitions practice for the Southwest United States and specialized in working with companies involved in consolidating their respective industries.
-From 1997, Mr. Foster co‑founded and has acted as co‑managing partner or chief executive of several Main Street predecessor funds and entities, which are now subsidiaries of ours, including Main Street Mezzanine Fund, LP and its general partner, Main Street Mezzanine Management, LLC, Main Street Capital II, LP and its general partner, Main Street Capital II GP, LLC, and Main Street Capital Partners, LLC.
+Mr. Foster, a certified public accountant, had a 19 year career with Arthur Andersen, where he was a partner from 1988 to 1997.
+Mr. Foster was the director of Arthur Andersen’s Corporate Finance and Mergers and Acquisitions practice for the Southwest United States and specialized in working with companies involved in consolidating their respective industries.
+From 1997, Mr. Foster co founded and has acted as co managing partner and in other senior executive positions of several Main Street predecessor funds and entities, which are now subsidiaries of ours.
 Mr. Foster received the Ernst & Young Entrepreneur of the Year 2008 Award in the financial services category in the Houston & Gulf Coast Area.
 The program honors entrepreneurs who have demonstrated exceptionality in innovation, financial performance and personal commitment to their businesses and communities.

 Board of Directors

 Arthur L. French has served in a variety of executive management and board of director roles over the course of his business career.
-He began his private investment activities in 2000 and served as a director of Fab Tech Industries, a steel fabricator, from November 2000 until August 2009, as a director of Houston Plating and Coatings Company, an industrial coatings company, from 2002 until 2007, as a director of Rawson LP, an industrial distribution and maintenance services company, from May 2003 until June 2009, and as non‑executive chairman of Rawson Holdings, LLC from March 2009 until December 2010.
+He began his private investment activities in 2000 and served as a director of Fab Tech Industries, a steel fabricator, from November 2000 until August 2009, as a director of Houston Plating and Coatings Company, an industrial coatings company, from 2002 until 2007, as a director of Rawson LP, an industrial distribution and maintenance services company, from May 2003 until June 2009, and as non executive chairman of Rawson Holdings, LLC from March 2009 until December 2010.
 From September 2003 through March 2007, Mr. French was a member of the Advisory Board of Main Street Capital Partners, LLC and a limited partner of Main Street Mezzanine Fund, LP (both of which are now subsidiaries of Main Street).
-Mr. French currently serves as an advisor to LKCM Capital Group, LLC, the alternative investment vehicle for Luther King Capital Management headquartered in Ft.
-Worth, Texas (“LKCM”).
-In addition, he serves as an independent director of Relevant Solutions Inc. (previously LKCM Distribution Holdings LP), an LKCM portfolio company which provides industrial instrumentation and controls, air compressor products and systems, heat transfer and filter systems and related maintenance services to chemical, petrochemical, oil and gas and power generation customers in Texas, Oklahoma and Louisiana as well as other key markets in the central and western United States.
-From 1996‑1999, Mr. French was Chairman and Chief Executive Officer of Metals USA Inc. (NYSE), where he managed the process of founders acquisition, assembled the management team and took the company through a successful IPO in July 1997.
-From 1989‑1996, he served as Executive Vice President and Director of Keystone International, Inc. (NYSE), a manufacturer of flow controls equipment.
-After serving as a helicopter pilot in the United States Army, Captain, Corps of Engineers from 1963‑1966, Mr. French began his career as a Sales Engineer for Fisher Controls International, Inc., in 1966.
-During his 23‑year career at Fisher Controls, from 1966‑1989, Mr. French held various titles, and ended his career at Fisher Controls as President, Chief Operating Officer and Director.
+Mr. French currently serves as an advisor to LKCM Headwater Investments, the private investment arm of Luther King Capital Management (“LKCM”).
+In addition, he serves as an independent director, chairman of the Audit Committee and a member of the Compensation Committee of Relevant Solutions, LLC (previously LKCM Distribution Holdings LP), an LKCM portfolio company which provides industrial instrumentation and controls, air compressor products and systems, heat transfer and filter systems and related services to chemical, petrochemical, oil and gas and power generation customers in the central and western United States.
+In addition, Mr. French serves as a director of Critical Rentals Inc., also an LKCM portfolio company, which specializes in service and rental of air compressors and temperature control equipment to a wide range of industrial customers nationwide.
+From 1996 to 1999, Mr. French was Chairman and Chief Executive Officer of Metals USA Inc. (NYSE), where he managed the process of founders acquisition, assembled the management team and took the company through a successful IPO in July 1997.
+From 1989 to 1996, he served as Executive Vice President and Director of Keystone International, Inc. (NYSE), a manufacturer of flow controls equipment.
+After serving as a helicopter pilot in the United States Army, Captain, Corps of Engineers from 1963 to 1966, Mr. French began his career as a Sales Engineer for Fisher Controls International, Inc., in 1966.
+During his 23 year career at Fisher Controls, from 1966 to 1989, Mr. French held various titles, and ended his career at Fisher Controls as President, Chief Operating Officer and Director.

-John E. Jackson is the President and Chief Executive Officer of Spartan Energy Partners, LP, a gas gathering, treating and processing company.
-He has also been a director of Seitel, Inc., a privately owned provider of onshore seismic data to the oil and gas industry in North America, since August 2007, and CONE Midstream Partners, LP (NYSE: CNNX), a master limited partnership that owns and operates natural gas gathering and other midstream energy assets in the Marcellus Shale in Pennsylvania and West Virginia, since January 2015.
-Mr. Jackson was Chairman, Chief Executive Officer and President of Price Gregory Services, Inc., a pipeline‑related infrastructure service provider in North America, from February 2008 until its sale in October of 2009.
+John E. Jackson is the President and Chief Executive Officer of Spartan Energy Partners, LP, a gas gathering, treating and processing company that recently completed an acquisition of the general partner, the incentive distribution rights and certain common units of CSI Compressco LP (Nasdaq: CCLP) (“CSI Compressco”), a provider of compression services and equipment for natural gas and oil production, gathering, transportation, processing and storage.
+In connection with the closing of the acquisition in January 2021, Mr. Jackson became the President and Chief Executive Officer of CSI Compressco and joined the board of directors of its general partner.
+He has also been a director of Seitel, Inc., a privately owned provider of onshore seismic data to the oil and gas industry in North America, since August 2007, and Basic Energy Services, Inc. (NYSE: BAS), a provider of well-site services in the United States to oil and natural gas drilling and producing companies, since December 2016, and was a member of the compensation committee and the chair of the audit committee of Basic Energy Services, Inc. He previously served as a director of CNX Midstream Partners, LP, formerly known as CONE Midstream Partners, LP (NYSE: CNXM, formerly CNNX), a master limited partnership that owns and operates natural gas gathering and other midstream energy assets in the Marcellus Shale in Pennsylvania and West Virginia, from January 2015 until its sale in September 2020, and was a member of its audit committee during that time.
+Mr. Jackson was Chairman, Chief Executive Officer and President of Price Gregory Services, Inc., a pipeline related infrastructure service provider in North America, from February 2008 until its sale in October of 2009.
 He served as a director of Hanover Compressor Company (“Hanover”), now known as Exterran Corporation (NYSE: EXTN) and Archrock, Inc. (NYSE: AROC), from July 2004 until May 2010.
 Mr. Jackson also served as Hanover’s President and Chief Executive Officer from October 2004 to August 2007 and as Chief Financial Officer from January 2002 to October 2004.
-He also serves on the board of several non‑profit organizations.
+He also serves on the board of several non profit organizations.

-Stephen B. Solcher has served as the Senior Vice President of Finance and Business Operations and Chief Financial Officer of BMC Software, Inc., a privately held company that is a global leader in software solutions, since 2005.
+Stephen B. Solcher has served as executive advisor of BMC Software, Inc. (“BMC”), a privately held company that is a global leader in software solutions, since October 2020, and as the Senior Vice President of Finance and Business Operations and Chief Financial Officer from 2005 until October 2020.
 Previously, Mr. Solcher served as BMC’s Treasurer and Vice President of Finance.
 He joined BMC in 1991 as Assistant Treasurer and became Treasurer the following year.
 During Mr. Solcher’s tenure, BMC grew from nearly $130 million in annual revenue to $2.2 billion in annual revenue in 2013, its last year operating as a public company.
-In addition to leading many M&A transactions as Chief Financial Officer, Mr. Solcher was instrumental in BMC’s transition from being a publicly traded company to becoming a private held company in 2013.
+In addition to leading many M&A transactions as Chief Financial Officer, Mr. Solcher was instrumental in BMC’s transition from being a publicly traded company to becoming a privately held company in 2013.
 Prior to joining BMC, he was employed by Arthur Andersen as a certified public accountant.
 Mr. Solcher also serves on the development board of the Mays Business School at Texas A&M University and has served on the board of numerous nonprofit organizations.
 He was recognized by Institutional Investor magazine as part of the “All American Executive Team” in 2010 and 2012 and by Houston Business Journal as 2012 Best CFO—Large Public Company.